 Christian Frezza – University of Cambridge, UK

-Christian Frezza is an MRC Programme Leader at the MRC Cancer Unit, University of Cambridge.
+Dr Christian Frezza is Programme leader at the MRC Cancer Unit, Cambridge Cancer Center, at the University of Cambridge, UK.
 He studied Medicinal Chemistry at the University of Padova, Italy, and gained his MSc in 2002, after a period of research on mitochondrial toxicity induced by photoactivable anticancer drugs.
 Christian then joined the laboratory of Luca Scorrano in Padova to start a PhD on mitochondrial dynamics and apoptosis.
-In 2008, he moved to the Beatson Institute of Cancer Research in Glasgow as recipient of an EMBO Long Term Fellowship, where he investigated the role of mitochondrial defects in tumorigenesis.
-He moved to the MRC Cancer Unit in 2012 and became a tenured Programme Leader in 2017.
-Christian’s research is focussed on understanding the role of altered metabolism in cancer, particularly investigating how small molecule metabolites affect the process of tumorigenesis.
-The major goal of his team is to exploit this knowledge to pioneer novel tools for cancer diagnosis and therapy.
+In 2008, he moved to the Beatson Institute of Cancer Research in Glasgow and in the lab of Eyal Gottlie as recipient of an EMBO Long Term Fellowship, where he investigated the role of mitochondrial defects in tumorigenesis.
+He moved to the MRC Cancer Unit in 2012 as tenure track Group Leader and became a Programme Leader in 2017.
+His laboratory is mainly interested in investigating the emerging connection between cancer and metabolism, with a particular focus on mitochondrial metabolism.
+By using a combination of biochemistry, metabolomics, and systems biology he investigates the role of altered metabolism in cancer with the aim to understand how metabolic transformation regulates the process of tumorigenesis.
+His aim is to exploit these findings to establish novel therapeutic strategies and diagnostic tools for cancer.

 Ross Cagan – Wolfson Wohl Cancer Research Centre, Glasgow, UK